 Executive Summary

 The overarching aim of the National Flood Forecasting and Warning Service (NFFWS) is to ensure the effective delivery of operational flood forecasting products and information to its stakeholders.
 This information helps the stakeholders to make impact-based decisions and take actions that will protect against the loss of life and that will protect and mitigate against damage to property.

+A Government Decision in January 2016 agreed to the establishment of a National Flood Forecasting and Warning Service and that the Flood Forecasting Centre would be a new operational unit within Met Éireann.

-Met Éireann was tasked by a Government Decision in January 2016 with forecasting the likelihood of river and coastal flooding, and when required issuing flood guidance and advisories to the relevant stakeholders.
-The Principal Response Agencies in relation to flooding are Local Authorities, An Garda Siochána and the Health Service Executive.
+Met Éireann’s Flood Forecasting Centre is tasked with forecasting the likelihood of river and coastal flooding and, when required, issuing flood guidance and advisories to limited stakeholders, namely the local authorities, OPW and the National Directorate for Fire and Emergency Management.
+The Flood Forecast Centre is, at the completion of stage 1, not tasked with the communication of flood guidance and advisories to the public.
+However, it is noted that Met Éireann’s weather warnings, which are issued to the public, do include mention of flooding impacts when appropriate.

 The lead agency in flood emergency management in each county is the relevant local authority.
+In line with the Major Emergency Management Framework, the Multi-Agency response to Flood Emergencies 2016 states that; where a local authority anticipates that flooding of buildings and roads will occur, a flood warning should be issued for the area.
+The local authority as ‘lead agency’ for flood emergency response will co-ordinate flood warnings and public information messages at the local level.
+The Principal Response Agencies (PRA) in relation to flooding are Local Authorities, An Garda Síochána and the Health Service Executive.

+Introduction

 This document outlines the communication methods to be employed by the NFFWS during both flood and non-flood conditions, and details robust mechanisms for two-way communication between the NFFWS and stakeholder groups.

-This Communications Strategy will be employed in Stage 1 of the NFFWS implementation plan.
-Stage 1 is the NFFWS’s “establishment” stage.
-In this stage, the NFFWS remit covers forecasting of floods from two sources, coastal floods and river floods at national and catchment scales.
+This Communications Strategy will be employed on completion of Stage I of the NFFWS implementation plan.
+For this stage, the NFFWS remit covers forecasting of floods from two sources, coastal floods, and river floods at national and catchment scales.
 The Communications Strategy will be revised as the NFFWS progresses in the subsequent stages of implementation.

-The Communications Strategy will develop the terms of reference set out by the NFFWS Communication’s Working Group (CWG) by answering the following:
+This Communications Strategy develops the terms of reference set out by the NFFWS Communication’s Working Group (CWG) by answering the following:

 Who is the target audience and what do they need to know? – The Communications Strategy identifies the relevant bodies, decision makers and communication requirements associated with each stakeholder group.